bookdude13/SRQuestDownloader/README.md

 Logs are output to `/sdcard/Android/data/com.bookdude13.srquestdownloader/files/logs/`.
 Logs older than 7 days are removed at startup.

+This project uses SRTimestampManager to handle fixing timestamps (since that project also has console apps to do the fixing).

+The SynthDB is updated as well, using the sqlite-net library (https://github.com/praeclarum/sqlite-net).

 ---
 ### Disclaimer
 This mod is not affiliated with Synth Riders or Kluge Interactive.
 Use at your own risk.